 A vacuum in the "Mapmax" test chamber creates pressure differences between the packaging and the chamber.
 Even the smallest leaks in the packaging allow gas to escape and this is detected by highly sensitive and ultra-fast sensors.
-The Witt technology focuses on the detection of carbon dioxide leaks as this gas is already present in most inert gas packaging.
-Costly helium or hydrogen is not required.
+The Witt technology focuses on the detection of carbon dioxide leaks as this gas is already present in most inert gas packaging avoiding the use more costly helium or hydrogen is not required.

-Furthermore, one can recognise the new "Mapmax" at one glance: The switch cabinet and other elements which, until now, were only add-on parts, have been compactly integrated into the system's new hygienic stainless steel housing.
-This not only simplifies operation but the user can now also enter data through an enlarged colour touch screen.
-A barcode reader can be attached.
+Furthermore, one can recognize the new "Mapmax" at one glance: The switch cabinet and other elements which, until now, were only add-on parts have been compactly integrated into the system's new hygienic stainless steel housing.
+This not only simplifies operation but the user can now also enter data through an enlarged color touch screen.
+Optional barcode reader can easily be attached.
 No extensive training is required to master the user interface, the product operation nor the outputs.
-The "Mapmax" can be connected to the company's electronic network via Ethernet to enable, for instance, controlling and datalogging.
-If a leakage is detected, potential-free contacts switch upstream and downstream systems such as alarms and machine stops.
+The "Mapmax" can be connected to the company's electronic network via Ethernet to enable, for instance, controlling and data logging.
+If a leakage is detected, potential-free contacts switch upstream and downstream systems such as alarms and the machine stops.

 100 % leak testing is more important than anything else, because it gives 100 % peace of mind: no returned goods, no reputation damages.
 "Thanks to these benefits, the 'Mapmax' will pay off within a short time", says Sebastian Lehmann.
 On the website www.leak-master.net, which has been specifically created for this purpose, Witt offers further information about this new model and its smaller sister models.